ZeldaFan0225/ChatGPT-Discord-Bot-System-Instructions/README.md

 # ChatGPT-Discord-Bot-System-Instructions
 A repository for fun system instructions for my [ChatGPT-Discord-Bot](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot)

+This repository is for fun and is not meant to be insulting anybody.
+If you feel like anything in this repository is inappropriate feel free to open an issue and we will review it.

 ## LICENSE

 You are free to use any content in this repository.